AIR Srinagar

-All India Radio Srinagar (AIR Srinagar) is a public radio station operating in Srinagar, Jammu and Kashmir, India.
-All India Radio Srinagar broadcasts in Kashmiri, Urdu and Hindi languages.
+All India Radio Srinagar (AIR Srinagar also cashed Akashvani Srinagar) is a public radio station operating in Srinagar, Jammu and Kashmir, India solely owned by Government of India's Public Service Broadcaster Prasar Bharati All India Radio Srinagar broadcasts in Kashmiri, Urdu and Hindi languages.
 Formerly known as Radio Kashmir Srinagar, it was renamed as AIR Srinagar following the Jammu and Kashmir Reorganisation Act, 2019.
 It is one of public stations in the union territory alongside AIR Jammu and AIR Leh.
-All India Radio Jammu broadcasts in Dogri, Urdu and Hindi languages.
+All India Radio Jammu broadcasts in Dogri, Urdu and Hindi.

 History

-It was established on 1 July 1948 when Sheikh Abdullah, the then Prime Minister of Jammu & Kashmir, inaugurated the Radio Kashmir Srinagar station near the Tourist Reception Centre in Srinagar.
+It was established on 1 July 1948 when Sheikh Abdullah, the then Prime Minister of Jammu and Kashmir, inaugurated the Radio Kashmir Srinagar station near the Tourist Reception Centre in Srinagar.
 Its broadcasting station is still located in Srinagar near Zero or Abdullah Bridge.
 J.N.
 Zutshi was the first Director General of Radio Kashmir.
 He was also the Secretary to Information & Broadcasting to J&K Government.
 Ghulam Mohi-ud-Din was the first head of the station.
 Radio Kashmir Srinagar became most popular when Pushkar Bhan's Zoon Dab was aired for more than nineteen years from the Radio Kashmir station, and became a usual medium of entertainment for the people who used to listen the Radio Kashmir 24/7.